Alkanet | A Flower of Prayer Blooming in the Monastic Gardens of Medieval Europe

 Overwintering

-As a perennial, it can overwinter in the ground even in colder climates.
-In areas with severe frost, mulching around the base is recommended.
+As a perennial, it survives winters, even in colder regions, when planted outdoors.
+In areas with heavy frost, mulch around the base for added protection.

 Conclusion